 Common Carp prefer warm water, either standing or with sluggish flow.
 They are most abundant in large rivers, man-made lakes and natural lakes where there is abundant, soft organic matter on the bottom.
 Carp adapt better than most fish species to pollution caused by sewage or agricultural run-off.
-They actually "thrive" in heavy effluent stretches and are very tolerant of turbid waters.
+They thrive in heavy effluent stretches and are very tolerant of turbid waters.

-Carp are omnivorous feeders, taking both vegetable and animal matter in their diet.
-Aquatic insects, crustaceans, and small mollusks make up the bulk of their forage.
-They are particularly fond of tender roots and shoots of young aquatic plants and often "root-up" large quantities of vegetation and silt in their search for food.
-They are a nuisance in shallow, weedy habitat where their activity creates high turbidity in otherwise clear water.
+Carp are a nuisance in shallow, weedy habitat where their activity creates high turbidity in otherwise clear water.
 Carp have a limited use in nuisance aquatic vegetation control programs.

 Spawning occurs from mid-April through June when the adhesive eggs are scattered in the shallow water over vegetation, debris, logs or rocks.
 Splashing carp, with their backs out of the water, may be seen in shallow waters during spring.
 Females can spawn more than 500,000 eggs over several days, leaving several thousand at each spawning site.

 The reputation of carp has gone through an interesting transition since its North American introduction.
 Originally, its purpose was to provide a fine food-fish to replace rapidly dwindling native fishes -- notably Eastern trout.
 Its easy adaptation to pond culture and high-quality protein were touted as major attributes.
-Carp were distributed widely across the United States by the U.S. Fish Commission during the latter part of the 19th century, but problems developed rapidly as carp escaped from pond culture and spread into other habitat -- soon distribution and stocking stopped.
+Carp were distributed widely across the United States by the U.S. Fish Commission during the latter part of the 19th century, but problems developed quickly as carp escaped from pond culture and spread into other habitat -- soon distribution and stocking stopped.